nisheed75/RoboND-Kinematics-Project/writeup.md

 <br>
 To resolve this you need to create a correction rotation matrix that is composed of a rotation on the z-axis by 180 degrees followed by rotation on the Y axis by -90 degrees.
 <br>
 Once the correctional ratation matirx is defined, next calcualted the end-factor pose with respect the the <code>base link</code>.
 There are various considerations and conventions that need to be looked at regarding Euler angles, and how to shoose the correct conventions.
-I'll do a dis services to that mateial if i try to explain it all but i will attempt to provide the sailent points in side note below.
+I'll do a disservices to that mateial if i try to explain all he convenstions but I will attempt to provide the sailent points in side note below.

 ###### Side Note: Compositions of Rotations